-A Return of Premium Rider, also known as an ROP rider, can be added to some term life insurance policies to return some or all of the policyholder’s premiums at the end of their term.
+A return of premium rider is an optional feature that can be added to term life insurance policies.
+It allows policyholders who outlive their policy’s term to receive some or all of the premiums they had paid into the policy.
 This may be a beneficial rider to consider for consumers who prefer term insurance, but would like to see a return of some or all of their premiums should they outlive their term life insurance policy.

 |Premium refund||Yes; returned at end of term if policyholder outlives term||No; no refund if policyholder outlives term||No; but premiums may help build cash value|